 There are three broad objectives for the project:

-- To examine the opportunity for, and benefits of, battery storage and electric vehicle charging within the Osney electricity system.
+- To examine the opportunity for, and benefits of, solar PV generation combined with battery storage and electric vehicle charging within the Osney electricity system.

 - To maximise the renewable electricity generated by the hydro scheme and its use locally including powering the electric vehicle fleet at the Environment Agency (who have their depot on Osney).